Fokker D.VII: Reproductions

 Many modern D.VII reproductions have been built.
-Most flyable examples are powered by 7.2 litre (440 cu. in.)
-American Ranger, or 9.2 litre (560 cu. in.) displacement British Gipsy Queen inverted-six cylinder inline engines, both of which are substantially smaller in displacement than either the Mercedes or BMW engines that powered wartime D.VIIs.
+Most flyable examples are powered by 7.2 L American Ranger, or 9.2 L displacement British Gipsy Queen inverted six-cylinder inline engines, both of which are substantially smaller in displacement than either the Mercedes or BMW engines that powered wartime D.VIIs.
 A few flying reproductions, such as the one at New York State's Old Rhinebeck Aerodrome, are equipped with original Mercedes D.IIIa engines.